mjoellnier/minimal_react_pwa/README.md

 _This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)._

-Background image: Photo by Fred Viljoen on Unsplash
+Background image: Photo by Donald Giannatti on Unsplash

 The Test-API is provided by: https://jsonplaceholder.typicode.com/